 Nationally defined schemes

-Note that BusDox uses a numeric code value for Issuing Agencies whereas CEN BII uses mnemonic values.
-To assist in aligning the mnemonic codes of CEN BII with the numeric codes of BusDox, each BII mnemonic code has been given a numeric equivalent based on the ISO 6523 set of International Code Designators.
+Note that the PEPPOL eDelivery Network uses a numeric code value for Issuing Agencies whereas CEN BII uses mnemonic values.
+To assist in aligning the mnemonic codes of CEN BII with the numeric codes of PEPPOL, each BII mnemonic code has been given a numeric equivalent based on the ISO 6523 set of International Code Designators.
 The actual values for numeric International Code Designators were based on the following allocation criteria:

 ISO 6523 International Code Designator (if known), or